sammagnet7/cs683_AdvCompArch_Assignments/pa1-chak-de-microarchitecture-team-gandiva/README.md

 <img title="a title" alt="Alt text" src="./plots/part1/tilingprefetch_speedup_20K_64.png">

 ### Description:
-We observe instructions increases but MPKI dropped when moving from naive to prefetch+tiling technique.
+1. We observe instructions increases when moving from naive to prefetch+tiling.
+This is expected as both tiling and prefetch techniques generated more instructions when considered in isolation.

+2. There is an observable drop in MPKI across matrix sizes and tile sizes when compared with naive method.

-As we increase tile size we observe a decrease in MPKI until it saturates.
-For matrix sizes greater than 5000 MPKI is fairly constant when looking at each tile size.
+3. As we increase tile size we observe a decrease in MPKI until it saturates.
+From matrix size 5000, MPKI is fairly constant when looking at each tile size.

-we achieved around 2.8x speedup compared to naive.
+4. we achieved around 2.8x speedup compared to naive.
 The speedup was contributed by combined effect of tiling and prefetching technique.

 ## All techniques together: